kitetsu89/bubbles/README.md

 OSI TestTool

-A testtool that allows you to test HTTP server by:
+A testtool that allows you to test HTTP servers by:
 - requesting HTTP-statuscodes
 - setting up a TCP handshake